-5.1.
-Purpose
+5.1 Purpose

-The purpose of this section is to prescribe the requirements or considerations for either making or amending a regulatory instrument, in accordance with the following sections of the Ports Act:
+The purpose of this section is to prescribe the requirements or considerations for either making or amending the following instruments, in accordance with the following sections of the Ports Act:

-- section 21(2)(a)(i) with respect to the Townsville City Plan or other local planning instrument - section 21(2)(b) with respect to the POTLUP - section 29 with respect to the TCWPDA Development Scheme - section 32 with respect to the TSDA Development Scheme.
+- section 21(2)(a)(i) for the Townsville City Plan or other local planning instruments - section 21(2)(b) for the POTLUP - section 29 for the TCWPDA Development Scheme - section 32 for the TSDA Development Scheme.

-This section also identifies when port overlay requirements have been adequately integrated to the extent that development assessment requirements in section 6 may no longer apply.
+Section 5 also identifies how port overlay requirements may be integrated to the extent that development assessment requirements in section 6 may no longer apply.

-5.2.
-Townsville City Council
+5.2 Townsville City Council

-TCC must consider the content of the port overlay when making or amending the Townsville City Plan or other local planning instrument under the Planning Act:
+TCC must consider the following matters when making or amending the Townsville City Plan or other local planning instruments under the Planning Act:

-- the strategic vision, objectives and desired outcomes identified in Part B of the master plan - the Port interface management PMM identified in section 4.1 - the purpose, outcomes and EMF objectives of the Environmental management, Interface, Marine services and recreation, Marine infrastructure and Port industry and commerce precincts identified in Appendix B and Appendix C - the categories of assessment table outlined in Table 3 - the Port interface code.
+- the strategic vision, objectives and desired outcomes identified in Part B of the master plan; - the Port interface management PMM identified in section 4.1; - the purpose, outcomes and EMF objectives of the Environmental management, Interface, Marine services and recreation, Marine infrastructure and Port industry and commerce precincts identified in Appendix B and Appendix C; - the categories of assessment outlined in Table 3; - the Port interface code.

-The plan-making requirements provide further matters to be considered in addition to the requirements under the State Planning Policy (SPP).
-The strategic ports state interest applies within and surrounding the master planned area when making or amending the Townsville City Plan or other local planning instrument under the Planning Act.
+The plan-making requirements provide further matters to be considered in addition to the requirements under the State Planning Policy 2017.
+The strategic ports state interest applies within and surrounding the master planned area when making or amending the Townsville City Plan or other local planning instruments under the Planning Act.

-5.3.
 Port of Townsville Land Use Plan

-POTL must consider the content of the port overlay when making or amending a land use plan under the Transport Infrastructure Act:
+POTL must consider the following matters when making or amending a land use plan under the Transport Infrastructure Act:

-- the strategic vision, objectives and desired outcomes identified in Part B of the master plan - the Port interface management PMM identified in section 4.1 - the purpose, outcomes and EMF objectives of the Infrastructure and supply chain corridors, Marine infrastructure, Marine services and recreation and, Port industry and commerce precincts identified in Appendix B and Appendix C - the Port interface code - the Port industry code.
+- the strategic vision, objectives and desired outcomes identified in Part B of the master plan; - the Port interface management PMM identified in section 4.1; - the purpose, outcomes and EMF objectives of the Infrastructure and supply chain corridors, Marine infrastructure, Marine services and recreation and, Port industry and commerce precincts identified in Appendix B and Appendix C; - the categories of assessment outlined in Table 3; - the Port interface code; - the Port industry code; - the local attributes of the OUV of the GBRWHA identified in the master plan.

-5.4.
-Townsville City Waterfront Priority Development Area Development Scheme
+5.4 Townsville City Waterfront Priority Development Area Development Scheme

-The MEDQ must consider, but is not bound by the following requirements of the port overlay when making or amending the TCWPDA Development Scheme under the Economic Development Act, to the extent of any inconsistency:
+The MEDQ must consider the following requirements as soon as practicable after the port overlay takes effect, or when making or amending the TCWPDA Development Scheme under the Economic Development Act: